grandrea/Alphafold-analysis/README.md

 # Alphafold-analysis

-Requires numpy, seaborn, pandas, numpy, matplotlb, biopython
+Requires numpy, seaborn, pandas,  matplotlb, biopython

 Collection of scripts to survey a directory of alphafold multimer runs.